 Specialists in hand made footwear since 1931 Viberg are a family run and owned operation with the mission statement of creating timeless footwear, informed by traditional shoe making methods and the quality & durability of their industrial heritage.
 This does not mean that modern styling is overlooked as you can see here from the latest Chelsea boot release.

-FABRIC: Horween Rowdy leather (USA)
+LEATHER: Horween Rowdy leather (USA)

 COLOUR: Brown (Dachshund)